johanna-einsiedler/SoDaOps/reports/README.md

 >
 > Answer:
 - Johanna Einsiedler - s250338
-- Magnus Nielsen
+- Magnus Nielsen - enrolment difficulties
-- Marten Appel
+- Marten Appel - enrolment difficulties

 ### Question 3
 > **A requirement to the project is that you include a third-party package not covered in the course.
 What framework**